fbpx Skip to Content

 This article is a combination of what I’ve learned through my own experience and through personal Bible study.

 Lukewarm means neither hot nor cold.
-In the context of faith, the lukewarm meaning in the Bible describes someone who hasn’t blatantly denied Jesus but isn’t blatantly living for Him either.
+In the context of faith, the lukewarm meaning in the Bible describes someone who hasn’t blatantly denied Jesus but isn’t fully living for Him either.
 They have lukewarm faith; faith in name, but not in action.

-It’s interesting that the term lukewarm Christian even exists, because what makes Christian a Christian is their belief in Jesus, their love for Him. and their commitment to the will of God.
+It’s interesting that the term lukewarm Christian even exists, because what makes Christian a Christian is their belief in Jesus, their love for Him, and their commitment to the will of God.

 You become a lukewarm Christian when you allow your love of God to fade.